-All Directors appointed to the Board are provided with a formal letter of appointment which sets out the Director's role and key responsibilities.
+All Directors appointed to the Board are informed on the Director's role and key responsibilities.
 The NC ensures that new Directors are made aware of their duties and obligations.
 In particular, new Directors receive comprehensive induction on joining the Board.
 They are provided with information on the corporate background, key personnel, core businesses, group structure, financial statements of the Group and their scope of duties and responsibilities.
 They are also briefed on the Group's businesses and operations.
 Site visits are conducted as necessary to familiarise them with the Group's properties.
 Guidance is also given to all Directors on regulatory requirements concerning disclosure of interests and restrictions on dealings in securities.